stitchdata/docs/_integration-schemas/google-ads/expanded_landing_page_report.md

     replication-key: true
     description: "The day the record pertains to."

-  - name: "customer_id"
+  - name: "ad_group_id"
     type: "integer"
+    description: "The ID of the ad group that the record belongs to."
+    foreign-key-id: "ad_group_id"

+  - name: "campaign_id"
+    type: "integer"
-    description: "The ID of the Ads account that the record belongs to."
+    description: "The ID of the campaign that the record belongs to."
-    foreign-key-id: "customer_id"
+    foreign-key-id: "campaign_id"

   - name: "{{ site.data.taps.extraction.google-ads.custom-fields.name }}"
     description: "{{ site.data.taps.extraction.google-ads.custom-fields.description }}"